1st Antisubmarine Squadron: World War II

 The first predecessor of the squadron was organized as the 361st Bombardment Squadron at Salt Lake City Army Air Base, Utah in July 1942.
 It was one of the original squadrons of the 304th Bombardment Group.
 The squadron was only nominally manned until September, when it moved with the 304th Group to Geiger Field, Washington.
 The squadron moved to Ephrata Army Air Field, Washington, later that month and equipped with Boeing B-17 Flying Fortress (briefly) and Consolidated B-24 Liberator heavy bombers.

 The following month, the 304th Group moved to Langley Field, Virginia, where it became part of AAF Antisubmarine Command.
-In the fall of 1942, the Kriegsmarine began to equip its U-boats with radar receivers capable of detecting the Royal Air Force's long wave radars used for Air-to-Surface Vessel radar.
+In the fall of 1942, the Kriegsmarine began to equip its U-boats with radar receivers capable of detecting the Royal Air Force's long-wave radars used for air-to-surface-vessel (ASV) radar.
 This enabled the subs to dive, avoiding detection while on the surface.
-RAF's Coastal Command requested reinforcements from the AAFin the form of B-24s equipped with radars operating in the microwave band.
+RAF's Coastal Command requested reinforcements from the AAF in the form of B-24s equipped with ASV radar operating in the microwave band.
 In response, the squadron's air echelon was dispatched to RAF St Eval, England on 10 November to support Coastal Command.
 On arrival in England, it was attached to VIII Bomber Command for operations.
 Later that month, it was redesignated the 1st Antisubmarine Squadron.

 The squadron flew its first mission from St Eval on 10 November, operating under the control of Coastal Command, training on British operational methods and use of radar while conducting operational missions over the Atlantic lasting up to twelve hours.
 In January, the squadron was joined by the 2d Antisubmarine Squadron, forming a provisional group.
 In February, the squadron joined RAF units in a concerted attack on German submarines returning from attacks on convoys in the Atlantic.
 The group conducted its last mission from England on 5 March 1943.